Koan 125

 “He who speaks does not know, he who knows does not speak.” — Lao Tzu

 He who speaks reveals a dot in a pointillist painting.
-He who knows does not speak as reality is an amalgam of infinite dots.
+He who knows does not speak as reality is a creation of infinite dots.

 He who speaks conveys the now as a photo.